MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 header: https://images.unsplash.com/photo-1506818144585-74b29c980d4b?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1740&q=80
 ---

-The history of artificial intelligence is littered with experts' forecasting AI developments which have seemed to completely underestimate either the speed of technological progress or the difficulty of the problem.
+The history of artificial intelligence is littered with expert forecasts which have underestimated either the speed of technological progress or the difficulty of the problem.
 As part of week 1 of BlueDot's AI Safety course, I studied the development of AI over the past decade and offered a forecast of AI progress in the near future.

 In summary: we will see some revolutionary advancements in AI over the next 3-5 years but we will only see incremental progress in the next year or two.